-- (a) It complies with the formspecified in Annexure A; - (b) it is submitted within the required time limit; and, - (c) the appeal authority has jurisdiction over the appeal.
+- (a) It complies with the form approved by the Council; - (b) it is submitted within the required time limit; and, - (c) the appeal authority has jurisdiction over the appeal.

-(2) If a Notice of Appeal does not comply with the formspecified in Annexure A, the appeal authority must return the Notice of Appeal to the appellant, indicating what information is missing and require that information to be provided and returned to the appeal authority by the appellant within a specific time period.
+(2) If a Notice of Appeal does not comply with the formapproved by the Council, the appeal authority must return the Notice of Appeal to the appellant, indicating what information is missing and require that information to be provided and returned to the appeal authority by the appellant within a specific time period.

-(3) If the Notice of Appeal is not provided and returned to the appeal authority with the requested information within the specified time period, the appealant's appeal will be considered abandoned and the appeal authority must notify the parties in writing accordingly.
+(3) If the Notice of Appeal is not provided and returned to the appeal authority with the requested information within the specified time period, the appellant's appeal will be considered abandoned and the appeal authority must notify the parties in writing accordingly.